 A.1.1.
 Solve word problems that call for addition of three whole numbers whose sum is less than or equal to 20, e.g., by using objects, drawings, and equations with a symbol for the unknown number to represent the problem.
-(1.OA.2)
+(CCSS 1.OA.A.2 or 1.OA.2)